-Today, we have a nontrad student working full-time who hasn’t taken the prereqs in over a decade not scoring well on his full-length exams.
-So he’s asking whether he should postpone taking the MCAT or not.
-If you have questions you want answered, check out the Nontrad Premed Forum to join in!
-Also visit MedEd Media for all our other podcasts to help you on this journey to medical school.
+Today, we answer a question from a nontrad premed who is working full-time and hasn’t taken the medical school prereqs in over a decade.
+This student is not scoring well on his full-length MCAT practice exams.
+He’s asking whether he should postpone taking the MCAT or not.

-In all fairness, my dog passed away in this time so I felt like the drop of my scores was because of that.
-But I just took the AAMC full length one and got a 493.
-My test is April 21st and I feel like I should postpone until May.
-I work full time and I’ve been trying to fit 25 hours of studying in each week (this includes test review.)
-I can’t do much more as I’m a supervisor at my job and I can’t drop down to part time.
+In all fairness, my dog passed away during this time period, so I felt like the drop in my scores was because of that.
+But I just took AAMC full-length one and got a 493.
+My test is April 21st, and I feel like I should postpone until May.

 I guess I’m trying to figure out what to do from here.
-Do I reschedule?
-Do I need to go back to content review.
+Do I reschedule my MCAT?
+Do I need to go back to content review?
 Or do I need to immerse myself in AAMC material and questions to improve my scores?
 Will postponing to late May hurt my chances by delaying my application?”

 [02:45] Figure Out the Issue

 The big question for you is whether this is a content-based issue or a test-taking skills issue.